Esther-Gu/CreditRiskAnalysis/ProjectSteps.md

 [0.48984944 0.4963408  0.53159706 ...
 0.52488158 0.46814057 0.48200682]
 ```

+The method predict_proba() is called on the logistic regression model.
+This method returns the probabilities of the possible outcomes—in this case, credit default ("default") and no credit default ("non-default")—for each instance in the testing set X_test.
+The result is a 2-dimensional array, where each row corresponds to an instance from X_test and each column corresponds to a possible outcome.
+The first column is the probability of the negative class ("non-default") and the second column is the probability of the positive class ("default").
+We're using NumPy indexing to select all the rows of the second column from y_pred_proba_lr (remember, indexing starts from 0 in Python, so 1 corresponds to the second column).
+This column represents the probabilities of default, which is what we're interested in.
+We're storing these probabilities in pd_lr.
+We're simply printing out these probabilities to the console. pd_lr is a 1-dimensional array where each value is the predicted probability of default for a corresponding instance in the test set.
+So in the context of credit risk modeling, this piece of code allows us to estimate the probability that a given customer will default on their credit, based on the information available to us in the testing dataset.
+This is a critical piece of information that financial institutions use to manage their credit risk.

 Feature Importance
 ```python
 importances_log_reg = abs(log_reg.coef_[0]) # Get absolute values of coefficients